 Paying for VPN access

 Let's assume you've found a VPN you trust that appears to be free of laws that could compromise your privacy.
 If you haven't, we did some research and came up with interesting choices, such as IVPN.
-In our opinion, a paid VPN is the way to go.

 There is a kind of arms race going on between those who want to have privacy on the Internet and those who want to track you.
-The mere act of choosing one side can put you on the radar of the other.
+The mere act of choosing one side may put you on the radar of the other.
 For example, the National Security Agency is known to use a system called XKeyscore to monitor the Tor network.
 The NSA says that XKeyscore is intended to gather information about "legitimate foreign intelligence targets," a broad classification that can include a variety of individuals, from terrorists to local politicians.
 That's all the more reason to use tools like Tor and VPNs for personal privacy.